Integration of serious games to promote user behavior in public transport optimization application

 The main problem of applications like CPTO is the need for massive adaptation by the majority of the travelers.
 For this reason in the concept of a serious game has been deployed at creating an ecosystem for connected and collaborative public transport for the travelers.
 The ecosystem is based on rewarding proper user behavior through virtual and/or real-world incentives.

-Serious games are purposed based tool with primary motive to induce a concept through gameplay and they are widely used in training activities to improvise the user engagement and make the learning process more consistent.
+Serious games are purposed-based tool with the primary motive to induce a concept through gameplay and they are widely used in training activities to improvise the user engagement and make the learning process more consistent.

 If we take up the automotive domain, there are numerous advancements associated with road safety, such as ADAS (advanced driver assistance systems) and in-vehicle infotainment systems.
 By combining serious games along with safe Human-Machine Interface (HMI), we can reinforce the aspect of coaching the travelers through gamification process for utilizing the public transport services, efficiently.
 It is also necessary that every road user contributes towards enhancing the transportation elasticity and safety.
 For this purpose, there can be a collaborative network of road users for information sharing, gaming (based on performance) and other necessary details concerned travelling.
 As the community expands, the need for collaborative mobility gets instilled among the road users and thus the concept of serious game stands as a prominent factor for captivating the end-users in utilizing their smart devices for transportation elasticity and safety.